padogrid/bundle-hazelcast-3n4n5-k8s-oc_helm_wan/README.md

 The `start_padogrid` script sets the Hazelcast service and the namespace so that the `perf_test` app can auto-configure the DNS address when connencting to the Hazelcast cluster.

-*If `perf_test` in the next section fails to connect to the Hazelcst cluster then you may need to manually configure the Hazelcast client as described in [Section 10](#10-manually-configuring-perf_test).*
+*If `perf_test` in the next section fails to connect to the Hazelcast cluster then you may need to manually configure the Hazelcast client as described in [Section 10](#10-manually-configuring-perf_test).*

 ## 9. Ingest Data to `$PROJECT_WAN1`